I didn’t know how I was getting to Kilifi. I mean, I’ve been there before so I should know the drill.

 I wonder how it took me 2 years to find this place.

-We arrived at Distant Relatives just in time for Osunlade’s midnight set.
+We arrived at Distant Relatives right on time for Osunlade’s midnight set.
 And I understood why the American producer was the festival’s headlining act; his Afro-house music was full of fire and soul.
 Instead of the volleyball pitch, this intimate house party was in the lounge area with multicoloured khanga lesos hanging behind the DJ.

 I joined the remaining zombies of Kilifi New Year for one last dance.
-When DJ Afshin took over, I blacked out on the nearest available mattress until sunrise.
+When DJ Afshin from Paris took over, I blacked out on the nearest available mattress until sunrise.

 The administration building that doubles up as Kilifi NYU also has the same architecture as the eco-lodges’ rooms: smooth walls, window panes made of carved branches, and a makuti roof with ventilation spaces.
 Upstairs lies Beneath the Baobabs’ main office whereas downstairs is the famous university hall.

 During the festival, I was pleasantly surprised to see Edmond Nonay.
 I first met the Kenyan visual artist as a teenager exhibiting his drawings at an art event in Nairobi.
-3 years later, he was now the assistant decor manager at Kilifi New Year.
+3 years later, he was now the assistant decor manager at Kilifi New Year Festival.

 Walking around the empty site after the festival left me heartbroken.
 It’s a shame that even with enough marked bins, there was litter everywhere – especially beneath the baobab deck where almost nobody knows exists.
 I picked up so many cigarette butts, you didn’t need to see a woman’s behind for a while.